This event happened a few years back. “Public reactions to LGBT-Muslim Solidarity initiative – East London, 21 October 2015”:

 The emperor’s nakedness is obvious.
 And speaking of nakedness, at 2:13

 Muslim: If I don’t approve this, doesn’t mean they are my enemy.
 It doesn’t mean I haven’t got tolerance against (for) them.
 I am tolerant. …

 That sounds like freedom of belief and tolerance to me.

 Off screen interviewer: Don’t you believe that the fact you are saying that you don’t approve of something is lessening people who are gay and Muslim.
 You’re not saying that they deserve to be gay.

 This is typical Leftie BS.
 You’re worth is not set by whether someone believes that being gay is OK.
 It is set by yourself.
 If this Muslim man, as a parent of a gay son or daughter, were to persecute them, that would be infringing on their freedom.
 But if he disapproves, but is tolerant of them, then what’s the problem?
 After all, Peter Tatchell is here preaching tolerance and he’s not a Muslim.
 And I doubt all ex-Muslims present approve of Islam.

 To which one could answer yes or no, depending on one’s approval or disapproval.
 That’s freedom of belief.
-I think he expected here to disapprove, but she may have been about to approve.
-But she lost the plot when she tried to deny the comparison to right to express your feelings in nakedness to the rights of LBGT.
-He wasn’t denying rights, he was speaking of personal approval., which is free to give or not.
+I think he expected her to disapprove, but she may have been about to approve.
+But she lost the plot when she tried to deny the comparison to the right to express your feelings in nakedness to the rights of LBGT.
+He wasn’t denying rights, he was speaking of personal approval, which is free to give or not.